4d/docs/docs/Concepts/classes.md

 `Super` serves two different purposes:

-- inside a [constructor code](#class-constructor), `Super` is a command that allows to call the constructor of the superclass.
+1. Inside a [constructor code](#class-constructor), `Super` is a command that allows to call the constructor of the superclass.
 When used in a constructor, the `Super` command appears alone and must be used before the `This` keyword is used.

 - If all class constructors in the inheritance tree are not properly called, error -10748 is generated.
 It's 4D developer to make sure calls are valid.
 - If the `This` command is called on an object whose superclasses have not been constructed, error -10743 is generated.
 - If `Super` is called out of an object scope, or on an object whose superclass constructor has already been called, error -10746 is generated.

 ```4d
 // inside myClass constructor